maoosi/prisma-appsync/docs/essentials/getting-started.md

 ### Generating the API

 All the files inside the `prisma/generated` directory will be auto-generated each time you run `npx prisma generate`.
-Theses files contains everything required to deploy and run your API.
+These files contain everything required to deploy and run your API.

 Updating fields or adding a new model?
 Simply update your `schema.prisma` file, then run: